 2. Build the Team

-When it comes to event management, you need to have a team which covers a variety of roles, including team leaders, volunteers, public relations, logistics and many others, depending on the event size.
+When it comes to event management, you need to have a team that covers a variety of roles, including team leaders, volunteers, public relations, logistics, and many others, depending on the event size.

 Here are five key aspects which your fundraising event checklist needs to include when building a team: